-The shareholder of the GP is FEL as nominee shareholder for all Investors.
+The shareholder of the GP is FEL as nominee shareholder for all Investors (the GP Share Trustee).
 Each Investor has beneficial ownership of an equivalent number of shares in the GP as they have in the LP.
 Investment decisions will be made by Investors as beneficial shareholders in the GP.
-The Beneficial Shareholder Direction Process Is the process by which Investors will instruct the GP Share Trustee to vote on important shareholder decisions.
+The Beneficial Shareholder Direction Process Is the process by which Investors will instruct FEL in its capacity as the GP Share Trustee to vote on important shareholder decisions.

-A full list of decisions requiring Investor approval are set out in the GP Constitution and in the Governing Documents.
+A full list of decisions requiring Investor approval (by either Ordinary Resolution or Special Resolution) are set out in the GP Constitution and in the Governing Documents.
 These include any decision on:

-- Change of business - Any borrowings other than those set out in this PDS - Material variation of the Forest Management Plan - Any change in Managers Fees
+- Change of business (Special Resolution) - Any borrowings other than those set out in this PDS (Special Resolution) • - Material variation of the Forest Management Plan (Special Resolution) • - Any change in Manager's Fees (Ordinary Resolution)